 Despite the shifts in consumer shopping behaviours, e-commerce isn’t a major strategy for most brick-and-mortar retailers due to a number of inherent challenges.
 One major obstacle to cost-effective grocery is the “last-mile” problem: consumers typically don’t want to pay delivery fees.

 There are also complex logistical challenges associated with grocery delivery, including timely delivery of perishable foods, figuring out the most efficient delivery routes and the relatively high cost of fulfillment.
 But as Forrester notes, brick-and-mortar retailers with established brands and a local presence have the advantage of fulfillment at regional stores.
-For example, Safeway fulfills online orders from dedicated Safeway supermarkets in each region rather than investing in centralized distribution centers.
+For example, Safeway fulfills online orders from dedicated Safeway supermarkets in each region rather than investing in centralized distribution centres.

 While grocery retailers have some advantages over pure-play online delivery services, e-grocers are mastering the “anytime, anywhere” strategy.
 Last year, Peapod became the first grocer to launch virtual supermarkets in the U.S., setting up shop in 100 commuter rail stations in several eastern U.S. cities and Chicago.
 This summer, Peapod launched mobile billboards on the sides of its delivery trucks that let consumers to shop on the spot with their phones.
 The company is also expanding its pick-up service, which allows shoppers to order their groceries online and pick them up at select locations.

 As online players become more adept at their game, eCommerce is clearly becoming a vital strategy for traditional retailers.
 While physical stores will remain an integral part of many consumers’ shopping journey, the lines between online and offline will increasingly blur.
 Savvy grocery retailers that put the shopping cart at consumers’ fingertips—be it online, mobile or tablet—will thrive in the new digital retail world.
 Those that don’t will be left behind.